-Given the failures, Elovich is pressing Netanyahu’s men to give her names that would satisfy Netanyahu as journalists in Walla.
-They receive confirmation as to Almog Boker from Ran Baratz, one of Netanyahu’s advisers.
-Yeshua refuses, and Boker does not get the job.
-Erel Segal, of two rightwing outlets – channel 20 and Makor Rishon, was recruited to Walla upon Netanyahu’s recommendation in 2017 as a weekly columnist.
-The appointment was meant to appease Sara Netanyahu after Boker’s appointment did not go through.
-While the specific recruitment failed, the method is being established: Netanyahu is directly involved through his proxies Hefetz, Baratz and Filber in appointing and firing journalists from an otherwise public media outlet.
-Pressure is mounting and Iris Elovich discusses with Yeshua who of Netanyahu’s loyalists to bring as publicists to Walla.
-She suggests, coordinated with Netnyahu’s people, three names: Erez Tadmor, Shimon Riklin and Guy Bechor.
-The links in the chain are intertwined: chief editors appoint the right – and Right – journalists.
-Filber reports to Hefetz before a meeting with Netanyahu: “now between 13.00-15.00 the anchor of a personal program is Dror Eidar, a first swallow of pushing our men by Shimon.”
-Elkabtez, Netanyahu’s man appointed to the commander heading GLZ radio, is making his first appointments of ‘journalists’ – who are not really journalists but publicists, courtyard yes-men of Netanyahu.
+After failing to get rid of Shalev, Iris Elovich pressed Netanyahu’s people to give her names of others she could hire to satisfy Netanyahu.
+Ran Baratz, one of Netanyahu’s advisers, sent her a name: Almog Boker.
+But Yeshua refused to hire Boker.
+In 2017, Erel Segal, who worked for two right-wing outlets (Channel 20 and Makor Rishon) was recruited by Walla, upon Netanyahu’s recommendation, to write a weekly column.
+The appointment was meant to appease Sara Netanyahu after Boker’s appointment failed to go through.
+The modus operandi, although not always successful, was firmly established: Netanyahu was directly involved through his proxies Hefetz, Baratz, and Filber in appointing and firing journalists from a media outlet.
+As the pressure mounted, Iris Elovich and Yeshua discussed which Netanyahu’s loyalists to bring as publicists at Walla.
+In coordination with Netanyahu’s people, she suggested three names: Erez Tadmor, Shimon Riklin, and Guy Bechor.
+Filber reported to Hefetz before a meeting with Netanyahu: “Now between 1 to 3 PM, the anchor of a personal program is Dror Eidar, a first harbinger of placing our men by Shimon.”
+Elkabetz, a Netanyahu man appointed to command the Army Radio, selected “journalists” who were actually publicists and “yes men” of Netanyahu, but who were not journalists.

 b.
 Publicists

-“Let’s institutionalize a niche… and call it a guest writer, once or twice a week” instructs Iris Elovich her CEO when the pressure from Balfour is mounting, and passes on the three publicists who are Netanyahu loyalists.
-Clearly, the bargaining that was going on between Netanyahu and Mozes, and Heftez and Elovich, here on record, just exposes the tip of the iceberg in terms of the mounting pressures of Netanyahu to have his loyal men, ideologues and confidants serve as journalists, panelists and publicists in the public news agents.
-The borders between being a journalist, publicist or plain mouthpiece are blurred.
-Indeed, the whole line of thought coming from Balfour was that any journalist who is not pro-Bibi is in fact a Leftist or belongs to the other team.
-Thus, the concept of a professional journalists itself is being challenged – as you have two options only – you are either with us or against us.
+“Let’s institutionalize a niche… and call it a guest writer, once or twice a week,” Iris Elovich instructed her CEO when handing him the names of the three pro-Bibi publicists in response to the growing pressure from the Netanyahus.
+Clearly, the bargaining that was going on between Netanyahu and Mozes, and between Hefetz and Elovich, here on record, was just the tip of the iceberg in terms of the mounting pressures applied by Netanyahu to have his loyal men, ideologues, and confidants serve as journalists, panelists, and publicists in the news organizations.
+The boundaries between being a journalist, publicist, or pure mouthpiece were blurred.
+Indeed, the whole line of thinking from the prime minister’s Balfour residence was that any journalist who was not pro-Bibi was in fact a leftist or affiliated with a rival team.
+Thus, the very concept of a professional journalist was being challenged; there were only two options – you’re either with us or against us.

-Demonstrating how pervasive this blurred line is, consider those journalists taking active part in Netanyahu’s electoral effort.
+The active participation of these “journalists” in Netanyahu’s electoral effort illustrates the pervasive blurring of the lines between journalism and politics.
 Two weeks before the March 2020 elections, a video was released as part of the Netanyahu campaign.
-In this clip, three journalists – or so-called journalists – Yinon Magal, former editor of Walla news and at the time a radio 103 morning show co-presenter, Erel Segal, channel 11 afternoon show co-presenter and later publicist at Yisrael Hayom and channel 20 presenter, who resigned in 2008 from Maariv saying he was not allowed to express his political views, moving to Makor Rishon, a rightwing newspaper of religious Zionism, owned by Edelson, and Shimon Riklin, a rightwing activist and channel 10 panelist 2006-10, and as of 2018 the political commentator of channel 20, sit on the couch with guitars playing Praise Jerusalem – a religious Shabbat hymn, when prime minister Netanyahu enters the room, sits and sings with them the whole song.
+In this clip, three so-called journalists are sitting on a couch with guitars, playing Praise Jerusalem, a religious Shabbat hymn, when Netanyahu enters the room, sits down and sings along with them.
+The three are: Yinon Magal, former editor of Walla news and at the time a Radio 103 morning show co-presenter; Erel Segal, a Channel 11 afternoon show co-presenter and later a publicist at Israel Hayom and presenter at Channel 20, who had resigned in 2008 from Maariv claiming he had not been allowed to express his political views, and had moved to Makor Rishon, a rightwing, religious Zionist newspaper, owned by Adelson; and Shimon Riklin, a right-wing activist and Channel 10 panelist (from 2006–2010), and the political commentator of Channel 20 since 2018.